Skip to content

 Here is a flavour of some of the star items

-The Fire Cup is the only example of City of London plate surviving the Great Fire of London of 1666 and is so named after its recovery from the flames at Guildhall.
+The Fire Cup of 1662 is the only example of City of London plate surviving the Great Fire of London of 1666 and is so named after its recovery from the flames at Guildhall.
 Originally this was a covered silver bowl given in 1580 by Robert Christopher a member of the Clothworkers Company but was reworked according to the fashion of the time into its present form in 1662.